Comparing Variable Selection and Model Averaging Methods for Logistic Regression: Materials and Methods

 We note two divergences from the preregistration plan.
 First, the preregistration did not mention the use of 5-fold cross-validation.
 Second, and more importantly, we did not preregister the decision to report results separately based on whether separation occurred.
 This latter choice was made because we had not anticipated this issue prior to running the first of the 11 simulations.

-A complete absence of results (i.e., total failure) for an entire method occurred only in cases where the data exhibited separation.
-For the \textit{Singh} dataset, all replications failed for BMA, the Induced Smoothed Lasso, Firth’s Bias-Reduced method, and all stepwise and $p$-value--based methods (nine methods in total).
-For the \textit{Voting} dataset, all replications failed for BMA, the Induced Smoothed Lasso, Firth’s Bias-Reduced method, forward selection, and all $p$-value--based methods (seven methods in total).
+A complete absence of results (i.e., total failure) for an entire simulation based on a specific dataset for a method occurred only in cases where the data exhibited separation.
+For the \textit{Singh} dataset, all replications failed for BIC.BMA, the Induced Smoothed Lasso, Firth’s Bias-Reduced method, and all stepwise and $p$-value--based methods (nine methods in total).
+For the \textit{Voting} dataset, all replications failed for BIC.BMA, the Induced Smoothed Lasso, Firth’s Bias-Reduced method, forward selection, and all $p$-value--based methods (seven methods in total).
 For the \textit{divorce} and \textit{nki70} datasets, the $p < 0.05$ and $p < 0.005$ methods failed completely (two methods each).
 Finally, for the \emph{covid19} dataset, the $p < 0.05$ method failed.
 Overall, these failures accounted for 7.6\% of the entire simulation and 19.2\% of all instances involving separation.

 The performance measures used to compare the methods are described below.
 Each measure was averaged across the 100 repetitions for each simulation based on the 11 empirical datasets.
-The results presented in Figs.~\ref{fig:res_nosep} and \ref{fig:res_sep} represent averages across these 11 simulations.
-In addition, we report two supplementary metrics that, while not used for ranking the methods, are important for interpreting the results.
+We also report two additional metrics that, while not used for ranking, are important for interpreting the results.

-For the presentation of the main results in Figs.~\ref{fig:res_nosep} and \ref{fig:res_sep}, all performance metrics were first averaged over repetitions for each dataset–method pair, then standardized as log-ratios relative to a fixed reference method (the Spike–and–Slab).
-These standardized values were exponentiated for display, such that a score of 1 denotes parity with the reference method, values below 1 indicate better performance, and values above 1 indicate worse performance relative to the reference method.
+In Figs.~\ref{fig:res_nosep} and \ref{fig:res_sep}, all performance metrics were first averaged over repetitions for each dataset–method pair, then standardized as log-ratios relative to a fixed reference method (the Spike–and–Slab).
+These standardized values were exponentiated for display, such that a score of 1 denotes parity with the reference method, values below 1 indicate better performance, and values above 1 indicate worse performance.
 The overall \emph{Full Score} corresponds to the geometric mean across all performance metrics.
 The \emph{Available Score} is computed on the subset of metrics provided by each method, and the \emph{Partial Score} is restricted to the core metrics shared across all methods (RMSE and prediction Brier score).
-The methods shown in Figs.~\ref{fig:res_nosep} and \ref{fig:res_sep} are ranked according to the \emph{Partial Score}.
+Methods are ranked according to the \emph{Partial Score}.
 The additional metrics were not standardized.